canonical/checkbox/checkbox-ng/docs/author/provider-namespaces.rst

 Provider Name Spaces and IQN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-PlainBox name-spaces are based on the iSCSI IQN concept.
+Plainbox name-spaces are based on the iSCSI IQN concept.
 It is a simple extension of the usage of DNS names to create name-spaces.
 As DNS is externally managed anyone owning a domain name can use that domain name and have a high chance of avoiding clashes (as long as no party is maliciously trying to create